Behind-the-scenes

 In filmmaking, behind-the-scenes (BTS), also known as the making-of, the set, or on the set, is a documentary film that features the production of a film or television program.
 This is often referred to as the EPK (electronic press kit) video, due to its main usage as a promotional tool, either concurrent with theatrical release or as a bonus feature for the film's DVD or Blu-ray release.

 History

+The first making-of is not definitively known, though some argue that it is the 1908 short, Making Movie Pictures: A Day in the Vitagraph Studio.
+Another significant making-of was A Tour of the Tom Ince Studios in 1920; the featurette contained a frame stating that it "was produced for exhibitor use at no charge as a publicity 'gimmick' and features Ince's top talent in one of the best 'inside' looks at a silent movie studio ever put on film."

+In the 1930s, many studios utilized behind-the-scenes to promote upcoming actors, technology, and releases; the production of behind-the-scenes was then restricted in the 1950s due to programming changes caused by the Paramount Decree.
+In the 1960s, behind-the-scenes regained popularity when studios sought to advertise through television, a rising medium for promotion.

-Shorter behind-the-scenes documentaries are often used as a bonus on DVDs, as it offers more insight into the film, how it was made, and to credit the film crew.
-Occasionally, some films have included a "making of the making-of" as a joke.
-The making-of is also often released for TV as a part of the promotion of the film.
+In the age of DVDs, shorter behind-the-scenes documentaries were often used as a bonus to give more insight into the film, how it was made, and to credit the film crew.
+Occasionally, some films included a "making of the making-of" as a joke.
+The making-of was also often released for television as a part of the promotion of the film.

+In the 2020s, many streaming services include behind-the-scenes on their platforms for viewers to conveniently watch.
+Netflix's Tudum has a page consisting of various behind-the-scenes content for its many shows and movies.
+Behind-the-scenes content is also often posted on YouTube, TikTok, and other forms of social media.